TB-EIT/teaching-prep/projects/capstone/README.md

 ## Coursework Learning Materials Demo Minimal Requirements
 Your presentation must demonstrate your mastery of the following things you learned:
 1. Azure Platform (at least AKS and ACR)
-3. Git (private GitHub and/or Azure DevOps repository)
+3. Git (private GitHub and/or Private Azure DevOps repository)
 4. Terraform (at least for AKS provisioning)
 5. Build and Deploy a web application that uses a modern web framework (Java Spring, .Net Core, Python Flask/Django, React/Angular, or something similar in complexity).
+    * Application itself doesn't have to be complex (just a starter will do), but the framework has to be mature and popular.
-6. Docker (+ ACR) and Kubernetes (AKS)
+7. Docker (+ ACR) and Kubernetes (AKS)
-7. Azure DevOps
+8. Azure DevOps
     * CI pipeline (YAML) that automatically triggers on code push to main.
-Builds a docker image and pushes it to ACR.
-Shares the k8s and/or Terraformpipeline artifacts with other pipelines.
+Builds a docker image and pushes it to a private ACR.
+Shares the k8s and/or Terraform pipeline artifacts with other pipelines.
     * CD pipeline (YAML or Classic Release) that automatically triggers on CI pipeline completion.
 Provisions infrastructure and deploys the application to AKS in at least two environments.
 Prod deployment requires manual approval.
     * Infrastructure provisioning can optionally be done with a third pipeline that can be triggered manually.
+Just don't do it the CI pipeline.

+**Please only have a single AKS cluster, and use no more than 4 CPUs for it.
+Use AKS namespaces as your separate environment.
+Clear resources frequently.**

 ## Delivery Methods
 In your presentation, you are expected to follow the guidelines:
 1. Professional attire.
 2. Introduce yourself and your professional goals.
-3. Presentation slides that must include a Business Proposal / Idea / Pitch for a prospective client.
+3. Presentation slides must include a Business Proposal / Idea / Pitch for a prospective client.
-4. The slides must clear clutter and not be wordy - You are expected to speak to your slides rather than read.
+4. The slides must be clear of clutter and not be wordy - You are expected to speak to your slides rather than read.
 Must include a conclusion and business recommendation.
 5. Describe the market need for your solutions, your target market, the resolution, and its functionality.
-6. Showcase the solution's architecture diagram, your pipelines, and a detailed explanation of their operation.
+6. **Showcase the solution's architecture diagram**, your pipelines, and a detailed explanation of their operation.
 7. Live Demo (see below)

 ### Live Demo